xraypy/xraylarch/doc/guis/xasviewer.rst

     :alt: pre-edge peak baseline
     :label: fig_xasviewer_3

-Once the pre-edge baseline is satisfactory, you can add functions to model the pre-edge peaks themselves.
+We will allow the baseline to be refined when fitting the peaks, so it does not need to be modeled perfectly, but it is helpful to get a decent fit to the baseline.
+Once this baseline is satisfactorally modeled, you can add functions to model the pre-edge peaks themselves.
 Selecting one of the "Peak Models" (typically Gaussian, Lorentzian, or Voigt) will show a new tab in the "model components area" in the lower part of the form.
-Since the baseline consists of a Lorentzian curve and a line, there will now be 3 tabs for the 3 or more components of the pre-edge peak model.
-The background peak and the background line will have tabs labeled `bp_` and `bl_`, respectively, and the added Gaussian curve will be labeled `gauss1_`, as shown in :numref:`fig_xasviewer_4a`, which shows the form for 1 Gaussian peak, and the baseline.
-You can add multiple peaks by repeatedly selecting the peak type from the drop-down menu labeled *Add Component*.
+Since the baseline consists of a Lorentzian curve and a line, there will now be 3 tabs for the 3 components of the pre-edge peak model.
+The background peak and the background line will have tabs labeled `bp_` and `bl_`, respectively, and the added Gaussian curve will be labeled `gauss1_`, as shown in :numref:`fig_xasviewer_4a`, which shows the form with 1 Gaussian peak, and the two-component baseline.
+You can add more peaks by repeatedly selecting the peak type from the drop-down menu labeled *Add Component*.

+Each of the tab for each functional component of the model will include a table of the Parameters for that peak.
+For example, a line will have an *intercept* and a *slope* parameter, and most peak functions will have an *amplitude*, *center*, and *sigma* parameters (and perhaps more).
+Each of these parameters will have a name and a value, and also have a Type drop-down list to allow it to *vary* or stay *fixed* in the fit.
+You can also set it to be *constrained* by a simple mathematical expression of other parameter values.
+If varied, you can also set bounds on the parameter values by using the Bounds drop-down list (to select *positive*, *negative*, or *custom*) and/or set Min and Max values.

-After selecting a peak type, click on the "Pick Values from Data" button, and then pick two points on the plot to help give initial ranges for that peak.
+After selecting a functional form for the peak, clicking on the "Pick Values from Data" button, and then clicking two points on the plot near the peak of interest will fill in the form with initial values for the parameters for that peak.
+This is shown in :numref:`fig_xasviewer_4a` which has values filled in from the "two click method", and in :numref:`fig_xasviewer_4b` which shows the initial Gaussian peak.
 The points you pick do not have to be very accurate, and the initial values selected for the `amplitude`, `center`, and `sigma` parameters can be modified.
-Note that you can place bounds on any of these parameters -- it is probably a good idea to enforce the `amplitude` and `sigma` to be positive.
-If using multiple peaks, it is often helpful to give realistic energy bounds for the `center` of each peak, so that they do not overlap.
+You can also set bounds on any of these parameters -- it is probably a good idea to enforce the `amplitude` and `sigma` to be positive, for example.
+If using multiple peaks, it is often helpful to give realistic energy bounds for the `center` of each peak, so that the peaks don't try to exchange.

 .. subfigstart::